 Cartagena is the sweetest little city filled with cobbled streets, quaint coffee shops, colourful terraced houses and picturesque plazas.
 The city is ideal for exploring on foot, or you can travel further afield and take a day trip to the Rosario Islands.
 Medellin, on the other hand, is a much bigger city, and in recent years has drastically remodelled itself into a vibrant, lively and colourful hub and been awarded the world's most innovative city.
 Take a guided tour of the notorious Comuna 13 with its chequered past to admire bold and expressive street art and learn about the remarkable turnaround this city has had through drastic urbanisation and gentrification.

-Want to know more about solo holidays in 2020?
+Want to know more about solo holidays?
 Get in touch for some more information.